TheEdoRan/next-safe-action/website/docs/migrations/v6-to-v7.md

 ### [Return `executeAsync` from `useAction` and `useOptimisticAction` hooks](https://github.com/TheEdoRan/next-safe-action/issues/146)

 Sometimes it's useful to await the result of an action execution when using actions via hooks.
 Starting from version 7, `executeAsync` is returned from `useAction` and `useOptimisticAction` hooks.
-It's essentially the same as the original safe action function, with the added benefits from the hooks.
-It's currently not possible to add this function to the `useStateAction` hook, due to internal React limitations.
+It's essentially the same as the original safe action function, with the added benefits of the hooks execution behavior.
+Note that it's currently not possible to return this function from the `useStateAction` hook, due to internal React limitations.

 ## Refactors